Your Guide to Rat Species

 All of these rats can cause extensive property damage to your home, either through nesting while inside or chewing their way to access points that would allow entry.
 In addition, these rodents carry substantial health risks to include salmonellosis, dysentery, hantavirus, leptospirosis and even allergic reactions.

 If you’ve noticed any signs of rats around your home, contact us as soon as possible.
-We’ll send one of our certified technicians out to help you regain your peace of mind.
+We’ll send one of our technicians out to help you regain your peace of mind.